codebam/hangman/README.md

-This is somewhat abandoned.
+This is somewhat abandoned and doesn't actually work.
 But occasionally I'll work on it if I'm not doing other things.